 Environmental Product Declarations

-A comprehensive analysis of the environmental impact of the Cembrit boards can be made from Cembrit’s EPDs in accordance with EN 15804 on the Sustainability of Construction Works.
-The EPDs provide a Life-Cycle Assessment, manufacturing process details, and information on the use of any dangerous materials.
+A comprehensive analysis of the environmental impact of our high density fiber cement panels can be made from Cembrit’s EPDs in accordance with EN 15804 on the Sustainability of Construction Works.
+These EPDs provide a life-cycle assessment, manufacturing process details, and information on the use of any dangerous materials.

 These EPDs are available here: